 To add olive oil to your diet without extra calories, use it in place of other fats, such as butter.

 5. Get Enough Vitamin C

 A key element for joint health, vitamin C helps build collagen and connective tissue.
-Eating foods rich in vitamin C is a great way to add this nutrient to your diet.
-Citrus fruits, red peppers, strawberries, broccoli, cabbage, and kale are all good sources.
-Aim for the recommended daily amount of 75 mg a day for women or 90 mg a day for men.
+A lot of tasty foods can give you this nutrient.
+Try citrus fruits, red peppers, strawberries, broccoli, cabbage, and kale.
+Aim for the recommended amount of 75 milligrams a day for women or 90 milligrams a day for men.

 6. Watch High Cooking Temperatures

 Meat cooked at high temperatures makes compounds that can cause inflammation in your body.
 They're called advanced glycation end products (AGEs), and they're linked to diseases such as arthritis, heart disease, and diabetes.

 You can reduce your levels of AGEs if you cut back on grilled, fried, broiled, and microwaved meats.
 It’s also helpful to limit processed foods, as they are often cooked at high temperatures.